xl0/tinygrad-notes/README.md

 Tinygrad docs: <https://docs.tinygrad.org/>

-Written with help from great people in TinyGrad Discord, amd a great deal of inspiration has been taken from [mesozoic-egg](https://mesozoic-egg.github.io/tinygrad-notes/).
+Written with help from good people in TinyGrad Discord, and a great deal of inspiration has been taken from [mesozoic-egg](https://mesozoic-egg.github.io/tinygrad-notes/).

 ### Chapters